• Skip to primary navigation

 7. Exclusively homosexual

-I should point out now, that if you are reading this from a point of view, of having intrusive thoughts about your sexuality, you may have an ‘anxiety spike’ when reading the terms above.
+I should point out now that if you are reading this from the point of view of having intrusive thoughts about your sexuality, you may have an ‘anxiety spike’ when reading the terms above.
 You might even be misinterpreting them.

-If you are reading this page, after a Google on ‘Spectrum HOCD’ you might already have decided that you can be ‘a little bit gay.’
+If you are reading this page, after a Google on ‘Spectrum HOCD’, you might already have decided that you can be a little bit gay.’
 I appreciate I sound flippant here, but my point is the exact opposite.
-It might take me some time to explain my point, but I shall start by what I call the dangers of assuming knowledge.
+It might take me some time to explain my point, but I shall start with what I call the dangers of assuming knowledge.

 Labels, and how they can become ’truth.’